 The power of video through the experience of a 360° tour made by Meero

 6. Accommodate millennials’ social media needs

 97% of Millennials post on social media on holiday.
 That is a huge proportion of your customers spreading the word about their experience at your hotel.
-In addition, 92% of social media comsumers trust content generated by their peers more than traditional media such as TV, newspapers.
+In addition, 92% of social media consumers trust content generated by their peers more than traditional media such as TV, newspapers.
 This makes your hotel's interest in social media all the more important, providing a platform for your clients to do the marketing for you!
 Millennials aren’t afraid to applaud you on social media, but they also won’t hold back if something isn’t up to their expectations.
 This makes it all the more essential for you to monitor your social media and pick up on dissatisfied customers.
-More and more hotels are using Chatbots, AI powered automated online assistants, to respond to any customer queries.
+More and more hotels are using Chatbots, AI-powered automated online assistants, to respond to any customer queries.

 Edition Hotels show a good example of reposting a client’s image:

 Kenza Sadoun-el Glaoui (a French blogger with 149K followers) paid by Dokhan Hotel, Paris to promote their hotel on Instagram:

 Edition Hotels also shows an example of representing the fashion world by posting an editorial picture of Winnie Harlow (Famous Model & Influencer with 4.3M followers on Instagram).

 Image Credit: Edition Hotel's Instagram

 Keeping up with the fast pace lifestyle of this generation isn't easy, especially when they have high expectations.
 A complicated generation but a stimulating one.
 Millennials are changing the world every day for the better.
 Follow them or fall behind.